1882 Navy Midshipmen football team: Navy 8, Johns Hopkins 0

-Cadet George Washington Street, of Wisconsin, was identified as the first person ever to score a touchdown for the Naval Academy.
+Cadet George Washington Street, of Wisconsin, was identified as the first person to score a touchdown for the Naval Academy.
 The Baltimore Sun stated that William Abrose O'Malley, of Pennsylvania, was the cadet who caught Street's blocked kick and scored the second touchdown.
 The Sun also covered, in detail, the uniforms the squads wore; Johns Hopkins sported blue, black, and white striped uniforms, while the Naval Academy wore maroon and white uniforms.
 Both teams also nailed strips of leather to the bottom of their shoes to help deal with slipping.

 Players and coaching staff

 Players

 The 1882 Naval Academy team was made up of eleven players at five different positions.
 The squad consisted of four rushers, two ends, two tackles, two guards, and a center: